Erudika/erudika.github.io/source/_posts/para-1-17-released.md

 ![](http://www.erudika.com/assets/img/blogpost_media2.png)

-[JSON Web Tokens](http://jwt.io/) are a new standard for signing and authenticating clients and users.
-Think of them as Cookies 2.0.
+[JSON Web Tokens](http://jwt.io/) are a new standard for authenticating clients and users.
+Think of them as 'Cookies 2.0'.
 They are simply a signed JSON object containing some data about the authenticated user.
 The cool thing about JWTs is that they are stateless and can be stored anywhere - cookies, local storage, memory, etc. They can securely store information and claims about the user and that information is signed and cannot be tampered with.

 Originally, Para supported only cookies and allowed users to sign in only to the server running Para.